marcopennekamp/old-myx-spec/core.md

-## Type Binding

-Elements may be *bound* to a type by using `bind`.
-Every element in its block is added to the namespace of the type, functions become methods (Also see Methods).

-    bind Type
-        public val a = 12

-        public func add (Int b) -> Int = a + b

-In the example above, `a` is an element bound to `Type`.
-To access `a` you have to write `Type.a`.
-However, if used inside a binding of the type or with an expression that is expected to yield the type the element is bound to, you do not need to use the full name unless the compiler can not resolve a naming conflict.

-It is also allowed to *chain* the binding.

-    bind Type1
-        public Type2 = /* ... */

-    bind Type1.Type2
-        public val test = 15

-`bind` can also be used in another `bind` block.

-    bind Type1
-        public Type2 = /* ... */
-        bind Type2
-            val test = 15

-`bind` can be used multiple times with the same Type in different files.

-Instead of using `bind`, you may declare and bind an element directly, with the type standing before its name and separated by a dot.

-    public Type.a = 12
-    public func Type.add (Int b) -> Int = a + b

-Elements bound to a type may be declared `public` or `private`.
-They are `private` by default.
-A private element can only be seen by other elements bound to the type or elements bound to a type that derives the type.
-A public element is always visible.

 ## Scopes

 The scope of an element is the section of source code where exactly this element is declared.
 We can likewise define the scope of a section as the set of elements that are declared in this section of code.